buildkite-plugins/docker-compose-buildkite-plugin/README.md

 A list of KEY=VALUE that are passed through as build arguments when image is being built.

-#### `labels` (build only, string or array)
+#### `labels` (build and run only, string or array)

-A list of KEY=VALUE that are passed through as service labels when image is being built.
+A list of KEY=VALUE that are passed through as service labels when image is being built or ran.
 These will be merged with any service labels defined in the compose file.

 #### `env` or `environment` (run only, string or array)